Spring3/website/src/content/aurelins-website/index.md

   - ./aurelins2.png
 ---

-A website that I working on for my sister.
+A website that I am making for my sister.
 It is going to be a place where she will put her portfolio work - images and 3d models.
 Ideally the aim was to create a really artistic place, rich with animation and UI made with taste, as well as provide an ability to render the models live on the web page.

 This is a work in progress, so no link is available